-- · Wetland areas are allowed fertilisation to - verted under the Environment scenario (approx. 149,000) is converted to sugar - Road verges, water weed clearing, and cover crops are utilised (area under cover crops is projected as a result of Green Growth and the stipulations attached to the environmental approval for livestock holdings). - 1900 ha afforestation per year. - Extensive use of faster-growing tree species such as nurse trees, for example in mixed woodland and new plantings.
+- Oilseed rape on arable farms is replaced by sugar beet (dry matter yield 14 t roots + 5 t tops). - Wetland areas are allowed fertilisation to maximise grass yield. - A grain area the same size as that converted under the Environment scenario (approx. 149,000) is converted to sugar beet. - Road verges, water weed clearing, and cover crops are utilised (area under cover crops is projected as a result of Green Growth and the stipulations attached to the environmental approval for livestock holdings). - 1900 ha afforestation per year. - Extensive use of faster-growing tree species such as nurse trees, for example in mixed woodland and new plantings.